Summer in the City: Seattle-Area Mini-Adventures from Art to Zoos

 Gates Foundation Visitor Center.On your way to the Seattle Center someday, stop by the Gates Foundation Visitor Centerfor an inspiring mini-lesson on thorny global challenges such as sanitation and drinking water.
 Kids can lift buckets of water, construct an invention to help solve a world problem, and share a cause.

-Great wheel.
-Cheap, the Seattle Great Wheel ain't ($8.50-$13 per person).
+Great Wheel.
+Cheap, the Seattle Great Wheel ain't ($8.50–$13 per person).
 But as a special summer outing, it's hard to beat a turn on Seattle's new 175-foot, 42-gondola waterfront ferris wheel.
 Check its Facebook pagefor updates on summer light shows, which, of course, won't cost you a penny to watch.
+And kids 3 and under are free!

 Ice cream.
 The gourmet ice creameries are everywhere — and we couldn’t be happier.
 Go to Full Tilt for a cone and some pinball.
-Drop in at one of Bluebird Microcreamery & Brewery’s locations for a pint and, um, a pint, or one of Molly Moon's five locations for some ginger rhubarb sorbet or "Scout" mint.
-And in more good news: Parfait, a favorite ice cream truck, is supposed to have a new home in Ballard by August.
+Drop in at one of Bluebird Microcreamery & Brewery’s locations for a pint and, um, a pint, or one of Molly Moon's locations for some ginger rhubarb sorbet or "Scout" mint.

 Kubota Gardens.
 A gorgeously wild Japanese garden in southeast Seattle, Kubotahas a venerable history and is a must-see for visitors and residents alike.
 Kids will love the pond, the paths that seem to encourage loping, secret bridges, and the fairy-land like feel.
 Grown-ups and older kids will soak in the oasis-like nature of the garden.

 Maple Leaf play area.
-One of a number of awesome Seattle park upgrades in recent years, this play area re-opened in May 2013 to neighborhood acclaim, with a zip line, boulders to climb on, a children's butterfly garden and a loop path that's perfect for scooting/triking/push biking kiddos.
-Combine with a trip to homey Cloud City Coffee just north a few blocks (sandwiches, baked goods, soft serve) and one of the best-kept-secret toy-and-game stores in Seattle, Math 'n' Stuff.
+One of a number of awesome Seattle park upgrades in recent years, this fantastic double park opened in 2013 to neighborhood acclaim, with a zip line, boulders to climb on, a children's butterfly garden, plus a reservoir park with fields and a loop path that's perfect for scooting/triking/push biking kiddos.
+Combine with a trip to homey Cloud City Coffee just north a few blocks.

 Mercer Slough.
 Watch birds, canoe, take a class, go on a guided nature walk or just observe it all from a tree house.
 These are a few of the mini-adventures available at magnificent Mercer Slough, the largest remaining wetland on Lake Washington.
 Later in the summer, it's just a hop and skip to blueberry picking at Mercer Slough blueberry farm.